About Sign-In Partners – CRA account help

 CRA account help - About Sign-In Partners

-When you choose to access the CRA sign-in services with a Sign-In Partner, you use the same sign-in information you use for your online banking.
+When you choose to access your CRA account or other CRA sign-in services with a Sign-In Partner, you use the same sign-in information you use for your online banking.

 On this page